“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Wet Weiss and Jamming

-Back when we were researching our Advanced Espresso coffee course, we were exploring the research of ‘jamming’ and how it relates to coffee.
+Back when we were researching our Advanced Espresso course, we were exploring the scientific research of ‘jamming’ and how it relates to coffee.
 Jamming explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.

 Loose powders can flow, in a similar way to a liquid.
 Under certain conditions, the particles in a powder can form structures, such as arches, that ‘jam’, or block the flow.